 How many coronavirus cases did India, Italy, UK, US report after 5 lakh tests?

-New Delhi, Apr 24: The government said that India crossed 5 lakh coronavirus tests on Wednesday, out of which over 20,000 people tested.
+New Delhi, Apr 24: The government said that India crossed 5 lakh coronavirus tests on Wednesday, out of which over 20,000 people tested positive.

 The Centre has on Thursday shown a comparative tally of confirmation rate of COVID-19 affected countries from the day of 400th case.